 Carrier testing of your partner or donor is recommended in addition to consultation with a genetic counselor for a more detailed risk assessment.
-If both you and your partner are carriers for nonsyndromic hearing loss, GJB2-related, each of your children has a 1 in 4 (25%) chance to have the condition.
+If both you and your partner are carriers for nonsyndromic hearing loss, GJB2- or GJB3-related, each of your children has a 1 in 4 (25%) chance to have the condition.

-Nonsyndromic Hearing Loss, GJB2-Related Deficiency Explained
+Nonsyndromic Hearing Loss, GJB3-Related Deficiency Explained

-What is Nonsyndromic Hearing Loss, GJB2-Related?
+What is Nonsyndromic Hearing Loss, GJB3-Related?

-Nonsyndromic hearing loss, GJB2-related is an inherited condition that affects a part of the inner ear called the cochlea, preventing auditory information from being transmitted to the brain.
+Nonsyndromic hearing loss, GJB3-related is an inherited condition that affects a part of the inner ear called the cochlea, preventing auditory information from being transmitted to the brain.
 The condition causes mild-to-severe sensorineural hearing loss that is present from birth and usually not progressive.
+Other variants in the GJB3 gene cause a skin disorder known as erythrokeratodermia variabilis et progressiva, which is characterized by patches of abnormally thickened skin and temporarily reddened patches of skin.